sensei-wu/go/README.md

 # Zen's Go lab

-Contains many fun and learning code written in [Golang](https://golang.org/).
+Contains many fun and education code written in [Golang](https://golang.org/).

 Includes an assembler written for HACK machine language, which is part of [nand2tetris project](https://www.nand2tetris.org/)